spacerockzero/old_spacerockzero.github.io/README.md

 # Casper Jekyll High-Perf

 > This is a high-performance port of Ghost's default theme [Casper](https://github.com/tryghost/casper) for Jekyll.

 Feel free to fork, change, modify and re-use it.
 Goal was to get the page load under ~14Kb after gzip.
 Lemme know how I did.
+Works with gihub.io pages, just push it to master of your {githubname}.github.io repo
+If you crave more speed, uncomment the `/assets/js/bundle.min.js` script tag on default.html and it will prefetch pages when users hover over links, via [Prefetch, by Joe Podwys](https://www.npmjs.com/package/prefetch)

 ## Installation